vibhor-jain22/lm-lab-gitops-approach/README.md

 **Important:** Log in to the ArgoCD dashboard and click **Delete** on the application to remove all the deployments.
 This is because they might have in turn provisioned load balancers (that weren't terraform managed).

-Once you have deleted your Argo deployments you can then remove Argo from your cluster:
+Once you have deleted your the applications from Argo you can then remove Argo itself from your cluster:

 ```
 kubectl delete -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml